losnappas/text-file-terminal/README.md

 - No LSP in scratch buffers (so no autocomplete from bash-lsp) (restriction on kak-lsp side).
 - No bash autocomplete.
 - No handling of ctrl-c or similar.
-- Zombie processes (the terminal doesn't close :feelsbadman:).
-It's a bug.
 - Would need some way to "inherit"/interact with the terminal so TUIs can be controlled / sudo password input.
   - Can send input, e.g. sudo password, manually via `:send-to-pty "<keys>"<ret>`.
 However, inserting raw character seems to not work in the prompt.